Frequently Asked Questions

 Graduate Career Services (GCS) is located on the 5th floor of the Duncan Student Center, North Suite 528.

-You can schedule an advising appointment by sending an email to firstname.lastname@example.org.
-Visit the "Contact Us" page for more scheduling options and additional information about the types of appointments offered.
+You can schedule an advising appointment directly with your College's assigned Career Consultant.
+Visit our "Contact Us" page to schedule an appointment or to find additional information about our consultants and the types of appointments offered.

 Yes, all graduate students have an assigned career consultant.
 Career Consultants in Graduate Career Services are assigned to their respective College and assist students predominantly in that College.
 Unless otherwise indicated, you will always meet with the assigned consultant for your College.